BU Insurance Calculator: Accurately calculate your occupational disability pension and plan financial security

 More useful links

-The Deutsche Rentenversicherung offers statistics and reports on disability pensions over time.
+The German Pension Insurance provides statistics and reports on disability pensions over time.

-The Statistical Office provides information about social assistance in Germany.
+The Federal Statistical Office provides information about social assistance in Germany.

-The Federal Ministry of Labour and Social Affairs explains the definition of occupational disability in the pensions lexicon.
+The Federal Ministry of Labour and Social Affairs explains the definition of occupational disability in the pension lexicon.

 The Federal Institute for Occupational Safety and Health (BAuA) offers a publication on reintegration management.

-The Consumer Advice Centre provides information on occupational disability insurance and how you can protect yourself against loss of income.
+The Consumer Centre offers information on disability insurance and how you can protect yourself against loss of income.

-The German Actuarial Society publishes an article stating that one in four people become occupationally disabled.
+The German Actuarial Society publishes an article stating that one in four becomes unable to work.

-Stiftung Warentest offers a test report on occupational disability insurance.
+Stiftung Warentest offers a test report on disability insurance.

 The Federal Ministry of Health provides statistics on incapacity for work (AU) by age and diagnosis for 2020.